thisprojects/corona-stats-uk/README.md

 The application is hosted here https://www.nathandownes.co.uk/apps/corona_tracker_uk/ - Please be aware it may take a few seconds for the Heroku Postgres instance to respond.

-Ths project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts